 - historical weather data since 2008,

 - cold and heat stress,

-Apart from weather analytics, EOS Crop Monitoring users can get other valuable insights, also available through API:
+Apart from weather analytics, EOSDA Crop Monitoring users can get other valuable insights, also available through API:

 - vegetation indices, including NDVI and 17 more;

 - satellite imagery and statistics from Sentinel 10 m since 2015, Landsat-8 30 m since 2013, AgroSat 3 m since 2022;

 - high-resolution Soil Moisture data 250*250 m from the SMAP, AMSR-E, AMSR-2 sensors since 2002;

 - Vegetation and Productivity maps for Variable-Rate Fertilizer Rates (VRA).

 Satellite technologies, convenient API access, and an impressive array of features make EOSDA Crop Monitoring an indispensable tool for monitoring crops on a field-level in near-real time.
 The platform is equipped with a stack of vegetation indices (NDVI, MSAVI, NDMI, among others).
 These indices can be used to assess the state of vegetation on the field, productivity of the given field, water stress, and other parameters.
 EOSDA Crop Monitoring also provides users with a 14-day weather forecast and offers an extensive historical data archive dating back to 2008.
 Thanks to the data on 5-year average precipitation and daily temperatures, farmers and insurers can make better-informed decisions to avoid damage due to extreme weather events.
 You don’t need to be physically present in the field to gather all this data!

 EOSDA Crop Monitoring is not a platform for farmers only.
 Data that we provide through API can be successfully applied to solve a variety of agribusiness insurance challenges: